StateMirror (Artifact v1.0.0) [ID: STM-01]

 What it does NOT do

-- Does not compute state
+- Does not compute the submitted state

 - Does not interpret payload meaning

-- Does not enforce allow/deny outcomes
+- Does not enforce allow, deny, grant, revoke, approve, or reject outcomes

 - Does not replace logging, tracing, or event sourcing